w3c/wai-people-use-web/_people-use-web/tools-techniques.md

 {% include excol.html type="middle" %}

 Some people use software and customized settings to enhance the efficiency of typing, writing, and clicking.
-For instance, some people assign personalized shortcut keys to functions they frequently use.
+For example, some people assign personalized shortcut keys to functions they frequently use.
 Some people use word prediction software to help complete words and sentences with minimal typing, grammar and spelling tools to help correct text, and tools to help click, select text, and scroll with minimal movement.

 Web content needs to be designed to support these different types of approaches.
-For instance, forms, links, and other functionality need to be usable by keyboard.
+For example, forms, links, and other functionality need to be usable by keyboard.
 In particular, web applications ("client-side scripting"), embedded media players, and other programmatic objects need to provide full keyboard support that does not trap the keyboard focus